 CUMAC is dedicated to fighting hunger and its root causes.
-Read on to learn more about our programs and how we are changing lives in our community.
+Learn more about our programs and how we're changing lives.

 FOOD PANTRY & REFERRAL OFFICE

 CUMAC regularly fills over 2,500 requests for food a month for children, adults and seniors in need of regular and emergency assistance.
 The food we distribute is purchased for a nominal handling charge at the Community Food Bank or in bulk at retailers, collected via large-scale and local food drives, and donated by generous individuals, groups and grocery stores.
 We are grateful for all of our supporters - like Table to Table who rescues fresh food that would otherwise be wasted and sends it to our pantry - who continue to inspire us with their loyalty and kindness.

 CUMAC serves as the largest food warehouse facility for Passaic County agencies, housing food and non-food items for over 50 area nonprofits.
 We serve as the drop off point and distribution center for local food pantries that cannot store or manage large shipments of food from corporate or government agencies.

 In addition, our refrigerated truck and cargo van regularly pick-up and deliver perishable food for the agencies of the Community Food Coalition.
 The Depot also coordinates food collection and dissemination for established food drives such as the Postal Worker's Drive and Action Against Hunger Food Drive™.
 When there is a large-scale disaster in our area, like Super Storm Sandy, the Depot is able to transport and warehouse corporate donations and other significant collections of supplies for the Community Closet to distribute to affected areas.